Who We Are

 Staff:

-Jo Ayuso
+Jo

 Founder/Executive Director

-Joann “Jo” Ayuso (she/her) is a community collaborator who practices hands-on healing, poetry, love for food and the outdoors with emphasis on social justice, honoring ancestors and undoing negative perceptions of the out- doors and wellness.
+Joann “Jo” (she/her) is a community collaborator who practices hands-on healing, poetry, love for food and the outdoors with emphasis on social justice, honoring ancestors and undoing negative perceptions of the out- doors and wellness.
 She has been working as a self-care educator for 21 years and holds an MS in Exercise Science and Physiology.
 Working in health care, fitness, education, and within prison systems has shaped her communication as well as her desire to work in community with Black and Brown farmers and youth.
 Jo spends her days organizing Movement and Education Outdoors, a youth outdoor experience program, supporting community-based organizations in understanding inclusion and equity, and uniting with educators and leaders of color to increase access to health and wellness in the education system for low-income, Black, and brown students in Rhode Island.

-Cai Diluvio
+Cai

-Interim Program Director
+Program Director

-Cai Diluvio (she/they) is a Pilipinx jungle born, urban transplant who landed in the shores of the north east.
-Their life and work is towards building a more liberated future through practical magic, expansive imagination, and rooting our hands in the soil whilst compassionately listening to the stories of elemental forces.
-Cai holds a passion for decentralized community led + social justice oriented knowledge sharing, and believes that mending our relationship to land is one of the major roots of individual and collective healing.
-She has trained as a farmer apprentice, herbalist, birth worker, researcher, street medic, art historian, programs manager, artist, and youth educator.
-Cai is a co-organizer of New Moon Mycology Summit and is a board member of Taíno Woods Sanctuary and Emergent Forest.
-Cai’s toddler Inara, is their North Star, the guiding light on how to be an ancestor in training.
+Cai (all pronouns) is a Visayan jungle born, urban transplant who landed in the shores of the north east.
+Their time goes towards building a more liberated future through practical magic, expansive imagination, and rooting our hands in the soil whilst compassionately listening to the stories of elemental forces.
+Cai holds a passion for decentralized community led + social justice oriented knowledge sharing, and believes that mending our relationship to land, ecology and the more than human world, is one of the major roots of individual and collective healing.

 Educators:

-Jeffrey Yoo Warren
+Jeffrey

 Educator & Curriculum Writer

-Jeffrey Yoo Warren (he/him) is a Korean-american artist-educator, community scientist, illustrator, and researcher in Providence, RI, who collaboratively creates community science projects which decenter dominant culture in environmental knowledge production.
+Jeffrey (he/him) is a Korean-american artist-educator, community scientist, illustrator, and researcher in Providence, RI, who collaboratively creates community science projects which decenter dominant culture in environmental knowledge production.
 He hosts participatory projects, runs workshops and gives talks on culturally situated making, collaborative practice, and community science.
 Jeff is a board member of Culture², a member of AS220 in Providence and served three terms on the Open Source Hardware Association board since 2014.
 In 2010, he co-founded Public Lab, a community science network and non-profit dedicated to democratizing science to address environmental issues that affect people.
 After 10 years as Director of Research, he stepped down in 2020 but continues to lead and mentor Public Lab’s program for diversity, equity, and inclusion in software and technology.